MoniPar/booklist_generator/README.md

 * The program parses the information given by the user into a correct format for the worksheet.

-* It pairs the subject choices from the user input, with the books and prices in the book list worksheet.
-It then calculates the books total price for the student and updates the Student Worksheet accordingly.
+* It pairs the subject choices from the user input with the books and prices in the book list worksheet.
+It then calculates the books' total price for the student and updates the Student Worksheet accordingly.

         Book List Worksheet
 ![Book Worksheet](assets/images/ws_booklist.png)